zhouchw5/Python_excel.github.io/README.md

 **_Bridge Connecting the Parent Items And Son Items_**
-In the edition (I), we have imagined a black box containing all levels of semi-products to
+In the edition (I), we have imagined a black box containing all levels of semi-products to compress the 'medium' between parent items and son items.
+The black box is the simplified introduction with the forecast information of parent items (planning objects) to son items (raw materials).